-- 3.121 If we are closing the case in its entirety following completion of an assessment or investigation, then after a decision has been made against each complaint component, an overall decision should be recorded for the organisation.
-(Policy requirement) - 3.122 At assessment stage, if we are closing the case and have resolved any component of the complaint, the organisational decision should be recorded as 'resolution'.
-(Policy requirement) - 3.123 If no component is being closed as a 'resolution' then our closure code should reflect the main reason we are deciding not to pursue any complaint against the organisation.
-(Policy requirement) - 3.124 If we are proposing to investigate any complaint component within a case the organisational decision should be recorded as 'propose to investigate'.
+- 3.117 If we are closing the case in its entirety,, then after a decision has been made against each complaint component, an overall decision should be recorded for the organisation.
+(Policy requirement) - 3.118 At further consideration stage, if we are closing the case and have resolved any component of the complaint, the organisational decision should be recorded as 'resolution'.
+(Policy requirement) - 3.119 If no component is being closed as a 'resolution' then our closure code should reflect the main reason we are deciding not to pursue any complaint against the organisation.
+(Policy requirement) - 3.120 If we are proposing to investigate any complaint component within a case the organisational decision should be recorded as 'propose to investigate'.
 Any parts of the case we are not investigating should have decisions recorded against them at component level.
-(Policy requirements) - 3.125 Following completion of an investigation the organisation decision code should be updated to reflect the outcome of the investigation.
-(Policy requirement) - 3.126 The overall closure code used at assessment or investigation stage should be considered on a case by case basis.
+(Policy requirements) - 3.121 Following completion of an investigation the organisation decision code should be updated to reflect the outcome of the investigation.
+(Policy requirement) - 3.122 The overall closure code used at further consideration or investigation stage should be considered on a case by case basis.
 However, in reaching a view on the appropriate closure reason the caseworker should consider how the majority of the complaint components have been closed and their relative size and importance to the complainant.
 (Policy requirements)

-3.127 Case risk should be assessed at the point at which a decision is being made not to investigate or at which a proposal to investigate is being sent.
+3.123 Case risk should be assessed at the point at which a decision is being made not to investigate or at which a proposal to investigate is being sent.
 (Policy requirement) Please remember that risk assessment should include consideration of any conflicts of interest (both of the casework staff and of senior staff).
-Please refer to the risk section in the Service Model general guidance.
+Please refer to the risk section in section 10.

-3.128 If a case is deemed high risk as a result of this review, then it should be considered in line with the high risk case escalation process as detailed in the general guidance.
+3.124 If a case is deemed high risk as a result of this review, then it should be considered in line with the high risk case escalation process as detailed in section 10.

 Section 4.
-Investigation: Introduction
+Detailed investigation: Introduction

-- 4.1 This section is to be used by caseworkers when undertaking an investigation.
-It is intended to provide guidance on the considerations that must be made at each of the 5 main steps of the investigation process. - 4.2 Whilst there are some actions that must be undertaken due to legal and policy requirements, large parts of the investigative process rely on discretion and judgement.
+- 4.1 This section is to be used by caseworkers when undertaking a detailed investigation.
+It is intended to provide guidance on the considerations that must be made at each of the 5 main steps of the detailed investigation process. - 4.2 Whilst there are some actions that must be undertaken due to legal and policy requirements, large parts of the detailed investigative process rely on discretion and judgement.
 Any divergence from the stated requirements in the guidance should be recorded and explained on Dynamics 365. - 4.3 The 5 steps of the process are: - Review, confirm and plan the investigation - Undertaking the investigation gathering evidence - Undertaking the investigation analysing the evidence - Communicating our provisional views - Communicating the final decision - 4.4 Additionally, there are 7 investigation milestones which detail the key stages of an investigation.
 Each milestone should be recorded and dated on Dynamics 365 once the required actions have been carried out.
 The 7 milestones are: - Milestone 1: Investigation Allocated (note: this is completed at the point that the proposal to investigate is issued) - Milestone 2: Investigation Confirmed - Milestone 3: Evidence/Advice requested - Milestone 4: Ready for analysis - Milestone 5: Our provisional views shared with the body and complainant - Milestone 6: Receipt of comments on our provisional views - Milestone 7: Final Report issued

 Section 5.
-Investigation: Review, confirm and plan the investigation
+Detailed investigation: Review, confirm and plan the investigation